China Railways DF5: Production History

-The units produced after the earthquake suffered from relatively poor quality of the main components, the poor matching of the turbocharger with the diesel engine, poor performance and other problems.
+The units produced immediately after the earthquake suffered from relatively poor quality of the main components, the poor matching of the turbocharger with the diesel engine, poor performance and other problems.
 To further improve the DF5, the Ministry of Railways halted the production of DF5s at Tangshan, the Dalian Locomotive Works began work on redesigning the locomotive and the 8240Z diesel engine.

 In 1983, the Dalian works redesigned the 8-cylinder inline 8240Z, turning it into a V8 with equal performance, designated 8240ZJ; in 1984, the first Dalian-built unit, DF5 1001, left the factory and was assigned to the Jinan locomotive depot for service testing.
 The redesigned locomotive not only eliminated the excessive vibration and other shortcomings, but improved significantly upon the initial and continuous tractive effort.

 By an order of the Industrial Development Bureau of the Ministry of Railways, the improved DF5 was ordered into full serial production at the Qingdao Sifang Locomotive Works.

 From 1994, new DF5s were built with the improved 8240ZJC engine, producing 1320 kW; a total of 251 were built (numbers 1701 to 1951).
 In 1989, Sifang produced 26 units for operation along the Sino-Soviet border.
 Of these, eleven (numbers 4001 to 4011) were built for operation on Russian-gauge track (1524 mm), the remaining 25 (numbers 5001-5015) were for standard-gauge use.
 These are assigned to the locomotive depots at Ürümqi, Jining and Mudanjiang.

 In 2001, Sifang developed a much improved version of the DF5 that addressed many of the problems associated with the previous types.
 By 2006, 132 locomotives of the new design had been built (numbers 1952 to 2083).